NelliEva/kistucsok/README.md

-This site for a small Hungarian crochet business, it is still under developement.
+This site is for a small Hungarian crochet business, it is still under developement.
 The site is deployed on netlify:

 https://6243093c6283a600087d84ca--sunny-chimera-dc1578.netlify.app/